Non-equispaced B-spline wavelets: Conclusion and outlook

 \section{Conclusion and outlook}

 The first contribution of this paper has been to extend the construction of the Cohen-Daubechies-Feauveau B-spline wavelets towards the case of non-equidistant knots.
 The new construction is based on the factorisation of two-scale or refinement equations into lifting steps.
 An interesting topic for further research is to investigate the same methodology for other spline wavelets.

 The second contribution has been the design of a numerical method to find fine scaling coefficients from function values, in a way that performs well when the function is observed with noise.
 Future research could improve the method by making it adaptive to jumps or other singularities.
 In the neighbourhood of jumps, the benefit from a perfect reconstruction of power functions is limited, so a local relaxation of these conditions may yield sharper reconstructions.

-Finally, the third contribution has been a modification of the Cohen-Daubechies-Feauveau wavelet transform for specific use in statistical applications, making sure to control the propagation of the variance on the wavelet coefficients at successive scales.
+Finally, the third contribution has been a modification of the Cohen-Daubechies-Feauveau wavelet transform for specific use in statistical applications, making sure to control the propagation of the variance on the wavelet coefficients at successive scales. \begin{revision} The focus on the variance propagation in the design of the transform allows us to relax the stringent orthogonality condition and to construct a basis of compactly supported spline wavelets in which non-linear processing leads to a reconstruction with a well controlled bias-variance balance. \end{revision}